django-cms/djangocms-text-ckeditor/README.rst

 #.
 Add `configuration='MYSETTING'` to the `HTMLField` usage(s) you want to
    customize;
 #.
 Define a setting parameter named as the string used in the `configuration`
-   argument of the `HTMLField` instance with the desidered configuration;
+   argument of the `HTMLField` instance with the desired configuration;

 Values not specified in your custom configuration will be taken from the global ``CKEDITOR_SETTINGS``.